google-deepmind/neural-processes/README.md

 ## Citing CNPs

-If you like our work and end up using CNPs for your reseach give us a shout-out:
+If you like our work and end up using CNPs for your research give us a shout-out:

 Garnelo M, Rosenbaum D, Maddison CJ, Ramalho T, Saxton D, Shanahan M, Teh YW, Rezende DJ, Eslami SM.
 Conditional Neural Processes.
 In International Conference